CryptoGing/Guide/docs/gettingStarted/piAppPlatform/piAppPlatformSDK.md

 }
 {% endhighlight %}

 **Security Note:** The Pioneer information obtained with this method, `uid` and `accessToken`, should not be saved to your database prior to verifying them and should only be used for presentation logic (e.g., displaying the Pioneer’s username).
 Pass them to your backend and then verify the Pioneer's identity by requesting the `/me` endpoint of the Pi Platform APIs, using the `accessToken` obtained with this method.
 The return from the `/me` endpoint will contain the `uid` for the Pioneer or will result in an error code if the Access Token is not found or is invalid.
-Pi Platform APIs are covered in depth on the <a href="../PiAppPlatformAPIs">Pi App Platform APIs</a> page of this guide.
+Pi Platform APIs are covered in depth on the [Pi App Platform APIs](../PiAppPlatformAPIs") page of this guide.

 #### Pioneer Approval
 When a Pioneer visits the app for the first time, they will be presented a popup asking for permission to share their information with the app.
 Each scope requested will appear to the Pioneer and the Pioneer can choose to "Allow" or "Cancel" the request.